 While excellent for delivering content to consumers, can Snapchat play a role in helping corporates communicate with their primary stakeholders?
 Like all discussions around social media, it’s never a simple answer.

 As with every social media platform, knowing the USPs of the platform and ensuring that these are aligned to your objectives is key.
-Given the very short lifespan of content and that users predominantly sit within the 18-35 age range, trying to spread investor information via Snapchat is ill-advised (look to Goldman Sachs’ use of Periscope for a better example of how to do results).
+Given the very short lifespan of content and that users predominantly sit within the 18-35 age range, trying to spread investor information via Snapchat is ill-advised.

 Snapchat’s format is, however, great for storytelling.
 So if you’re trying to explain your brand or a new product then the platform may work for you.
 When GE (a company adept at using social media) wanted to commemorate the anniversary of the moon landings and its contribution to the project, it sent out a series of teaser images culminating in an interview with Buzz Aldrin.
 He was then pictured wearing a pair of specially-made sneakers, made from materials that GE developed especially for the landing.
 The combination of the footwear, the legendary astronaut and the teaser campaign helped engage people and tie the company to the success of the moon landings.